 In addition, despite efforts at compliance, from time to time we or our partners may receive notices of manufacturing, quality-related, or other observations following inspections by regulatory authorities around the world, as well as official agency correspondence regarding compliance.
 For example, on June 9, 2020 the FDA issued a warning letter related to our manufacturing plant in Hikari, Yamaguchi, Japan which included several technical observations, including observations about procedures, personnel, records, investigations, training, equipment, and oversight.
 Based on our responses and corrective actions, the FDA revised the inspection classification to Voluntary Action Indicated and determined that the conditions in the Warning Letter were addressed and, as a result, the Waring Letter was closed.
 The corrective actions resulted in a temporary supply shortage of Leuprorelin, a product which we supply to AbbVie, Inc. ("AbbVie") pursuant to a supply agreement.
-AbbVie has since filed a lawsuit against us on November 6, 2020 specifying an alleged breach of contract.
+AbbVie filed a lawsuit against us on November 6, 2020 specifying an alleged breach of contract, and a Delaware state court has ruled in favor of AbbVie on the alleged breach, with a final damages award of USD 505 million including interest.
 We or our partners may receive additional or similar observations, correspondence and claims in the future, whether regarding the Hikari plant or otherwise.
 If we are unable to resolve these observations and address regulator concerns and claims from partners in a timely fashion, our business, financial condition and results of operations could be materially affected.
 See "-We are involved in litigation relating to our operations on an ongoing basis, and such litigation could result in financial losses or harm our business" for further discussion on risks associated with litigation and lawsuits relating to our operations.